-Restricted Cash - Restricted cash of \$0.4 million as of September 30, 2007 consists of bank guarantees in excess of our European overdraft facility.
+Restricted Cash - Restricted cash of \$1.0 million and \$0.4 million as of September 30, 2008 and 2007, respectively, consists of bank guarantees in excess of our European overdraft facility.
 The bank guarantees are required by certain customers from whom amounts have been received in advance of shipment.
-There were no restrictions on cash as of September 30, 2006.

-Accounts Receivable and Allowance for Doubtful Accounts - Accounts receivable are recorded at the gross sales price of products sold to customers on trade credit terms.
+Accounts receivable and allowance for doubtful accounts - Accounts receivable are recorded at the gross sales price of products sold to customers on trade credit terms.
 Accounts receivable are considered past due when payment has not been received from the customer within the normal credit terms extended to that customer.
-Accounts are charged-off against the allowance when the probability of collection is remote.
+A valuation allowance is established for accounts when collection is no longer probable.
+Accounts are written off against the allowance when the probability of collection is remote.